wjcapehart/SD_Mines_GitPages_Template/README.md

 ## About these pages

-This is a generic download and set of GitPages configuration and formatting files that you can modify.
+This is a generic download and set of GitPages configuration and formatting files you can modify.

 This template was originally modified from the classic "RTD" ("Read the Docs") by a former Github developer known as "rundocs".
 These pages were discontinued and accounts picked up the others.
 [This template uses one maintained by Clear Path Robotics](https://github.com/clearpathrobotics/jekyll-rtd-theme), and has been modified with fonts and color schemes more in line with South Dakota Mines' branding policies.

-The Instruction Tab to the left will give you guidance on applying and customizing it.
+The Instruction tab on the left will guide you in applying and customizing it.

 ## About _This_ Particular Page